enclave-networks/docs/docs/kb/how-to-configure-dns-forwarding-on-linux.md

 > **Important:** `100.66.110.73` is not the address of your local Enclave name server.
 Find your system's virtual address by running `enclave status` and look for the virtual address under local identity.
 Alternatively use `ip addr`.

 > **Important:** If after setting the `DNS=100.66.110.73` in `/etc/systemd/resolved.conf` you find that name resolution fails with the message `Name or service not known` check that `/etc/resolv.conf` correctly points to the local systemd-resolved DNS stub resolver address `127.0.0.53` and that the systemd-resolved stub resolver service is running.

+---

+Having problems?
+Contact us at [support@enclave.io](mailto:support@enclave.io) or ask for help in our [community support](/community-support/) channels.

+<small>Last updated Aug 19, 2021</small>